 Once you have established the other party’s fault, you will be entitled to “damages.”
 In personal injury law, “damages” refers to the payment you receive from the at-fault party in a legal claim.
 After a car accident, you can obtain several types of economic and non-economic damages.

 One of the main types of damages in a vehicle collision case is medical expenses.
 If you own an insured car, then your insurance company will be your first source of payment of your crash related medical bills.
 If you do not own an insured car, then the insurance policy covering the vehicle you were in will be responsible for your medical bills.
 Once this insurance is exhausted, You are entitled to reimbursement for any non-covered medical bills, including bills from your emergency room visit, follow-up appointments, surgeries, hospitalization, prescription medication, rehabilitative care, and more.
 Other types of economic damages include loss of income if you were disabled from your job or from loss of business opportunities, as well as property damage to your vehicle.

 Non-economic damages refer to the physical, emotional, or social harm you suffered as a result of your accident.
 You might suffer from emotional trauma, nightmares, or flashbacks from your accident.
 Additionally, your injuries may prevent you from participating in the activities you love.
 A seasoned lawyer can help you assess your losses to ensure you obtain a reasonable amount of compensation for your auto accident.

 Consult a Quakertown Car Accident Attorney Today

 The aftermath of a car accident can leave you frustrated and confused.
 You may want to take legal action but have no idea where to begin.
-If you or a loved one is in this situation, reach out to Ostroff Injury Law right away.
+If you or a loved one is in this situation, reach out to Ostroff Godshall Injury and Accident Lawyers right away.
 Jon Ostroff and our Quakertown car accident lawyers can help you fight for your rights in a lawsuit.
 Call us today to set up a free case review.